Hilda Stone

-Hilda Stone (occasionally credited by her birth name, Hilda Hess) was an American screenwriter active in the 1930s and 1940s.
+Hilda Laura Stone (occasionally credited by her birth name, Hilda Hess) was an American screenwriter active in the 1930s and 1940s.

 Biography

-Hilda Hess was born in Sierra Mojada, Mexico, to Louis Hess (a Bavarian Jewish merchant involved in mining) and Mollie Sanders; the family later spent time in El Paso.
+Hilda Laura Hess was born in Sierra Mojada, Mexico, to Louis Hess (a Bavarian Jewish merchant involved in mining) and Mollie Sanders; the family later spent time in El Paso.
 She graduated from El Paso High School and ended up working as a newspaper reporter for several years.
 By the 1920s, she had settled in Los Angeles, where she gained employment as a script reader in Fox's scenario department before working her way into a writing role.
 Her first credited screenplay was on 1934's Dos Más Uno Dos, a Spanish-language film.

 In 1926, Hilda married fellow screenwriter John Stone.
 She and her husband—who went on to be a well-known producer at Fox—later collaborated on a number of films.
 Their son, Peter Stone, later became a screenwriter and acclaimed playwright.
 The pair divorced in 1949 after she eloped to Paris with writer George Marton.
 After the divorce, she retired form the business.

-She lived at the Sierra Towers and died in Los Angeles on March 5, 1992.
-She is buried at Hillside Memorial Park.
+She lived at the Sierra Towers and died in Los Angeles on March 5, 1992, aged 86, and was interred in Hillside Memorial Park.